lmon/slideshow_app/Readme.txt

 Tier 3
 As the system
-	I want to limit use of the site per hour/per user
+[ ]	I want to limit use of the site per hour/per user [X]	I want to limit the number of images
-	I want to limit the number of images/server space
+[ ]	I want to limit the server space
-	I want to limit the number of galleries
+[X]	I want to limit the number of galleries
 [X]	I want to use HTTPS for login/logout/register
 [.]
 I want the site to be responsive / mobile ready

 As the User
 [ ] I want to be able to recover my password
 [ ] I want to be able to email the admin via contact